-The Biomedical Library provides library services for staff and students from the Faculties of Medicine and Biological and Behavioural Sciences, and from the Schools of Biological Technologies, Health Services Management and Fibre Science and Technology.
+The Biomedical Library provides library services for staff and students from the Faculties of Medicine and Biological and Behavioural Sciences, the Schools of Applied Biosciences, Health Services Management, Fibre Science and Technology and the Department of Safety Science.
 It is closely associated with the libraries of the teaching hospitals of the University.